znicolaou/manybody/README.md

-# newton
+# manybody
-Integrate Newton's equations on a GPU.
+Integrate many-body Newton's equations on a GPU.
 The interaction is a soft particle potential, and the integrator is a embedding 4/5 Runge-Kutta stepper with adaptive timestepping.

 # Installation
 Create a conda environment with required packages:
 `conda create -n newton_env -c conda-forge numpy scipy jupyter matplotlib`.
 Activate this environment to use the plot jupyter notebook: `conda activate newton_env`.

-The newton.cu program can be compiled on a computer with the nvidia cuda compiler with `nvcc -lcublas -lcuda -arch=sm_61 -o newton newton.cu`.
+The manybody program can be compiled on a computer with the nvidia cuda compiler with `nvcc -lcuda -arch=sm_61 -o manybody rkf45.cu manybody.cu`.

 # Usage
-Running `./newton -h` will produce the following help message:
+Running `./manybody -h` will produce the following help message:
 ```
-usage:	newton [-h] [-v] [-N N] [-t t1] [-T t2] [-A t3]
+usage:	manybody [-h] [-v] [-N N] [-t t1] [-T t2] [-A t3]
 	 [-d dt] [-L L] [-R R] [-q R0] [-V V] [-H H] [-s seed]
 	 [-r rtol] [-a atol] [-g gpu] filebase